 10. Replace an hour of TV with a book.

 Use of form of entertainment to replace another.
 Did you know the average American spends 5 hours per day glued to the TV?
 If this is you, you could easily spend 2.5 hours reading and the other half watching your favorite shows.

 Reading nooks were created for a reason, and this point seems even more important in the age of tech.
 If you have difficulty finding a quiet space you can head to read around your home or neighborhood, your local library probably has some comfy areas for this purpose.

 What else do you have to do?
 If you're not driving yourself, use the time to your advantage.
 Heading on a long weekend trip to visit the in-laws?
 Read in the car.
 Relaxing on the beach for a week?
 Take two books at least.

 Some people really enjoy the accountability that comes with being a part of a book group, particularly if you have trouble motivating yourself to read.
 Others simply enjoy the company and discussion while reading.

 14. Take notes.

-Note taking is known to help you commit what you read to memory, but the practice can also help you read more too.
-Follow what you're naturally interested and watch how easily you fly through the pages of research you take in.
+Note-taking is known to help you commit what you read to memory, but the practice can also help you read more too.
+Follow what you're naturally interested in and watch how easily you fly through the pages of research you take in.

-Speaking of books, what do you think I should read next?
+Speaking of books, what are your favorite titles?
 Let me know in the comments below.
-Then check out my list of book recommendations via the Library page.
+And check out my list of book recommendations via the Library page.